:: ASC :: Amateur Seismic Centre :: ASC :: Amateur Seismic Centre

 Definition

 The earthquake locations listed on this page are preliminary in nature, might be erroneous and are early estimates obtained from Indian and global seismological networks for recent/latest earthquakes in south Asia i.e. Afghanistan, Bangladesh, Bhutan, India, Maldives, Myanmar (Burma), Nepal, Pakistan and Sri Lanka as well as selected events in the Arabian Sea, the Northern Indian Ocean, off the coast of Sumatra, Indonesia and the provinces of Xizang and Xinjiang in China (see networks).
 These data can be expected to differ with final estimates available days/weeks later.
-On an average, the information on this page is updated every 24-hours and is not a real-time or near-real time listing.
+On an average, the information on this page is updated ONCE every 24-hours and is not a real-time or near-real time listing.
 Please note that this page automatically refreshes itself every 60-seconds.
+Please check the Page Status above link if you notice any discrepancies.

 NOTE: For the island of Sumatra, the above listing displays reported events occurring north of the Equator and offshore events of M